Trahiega/the-dukes-game1/docs/Session Notes/Session-6.md

 In-game day count: Day 15 to Day 17

 ## Session Summary
-Travelling through Bandit's Way the party comes across the corpse of an orc hanging from a tree and several freshly dug graves.
+Travelling through [[Bandits-Way|Bandit's Way]] the party comes across the corpse of an orc hanging from a tree and several freshly dug graves.
 Several days into our journey we hear a fight up ahead of us, the group of knights we saw a few days ago have been ambushed by some orcs.
 We join the fight and help to push the orcs into a retreat.
-The knights are escorting a [[Royal Messenger]] who has a message for Lady Aliyah, he offers us payment to join their band on the way to Winterfield so we accept.
+The knights are escorting a [[Sir Fared Dalan Royal Messenger]] who has a message for [[Lady-Aliyah|Lady Aliyah]], he offers us payment to join their band on the way to Winterfield so we accept.

 ## Log
 Back into the mountains